abishekatp/notes/notes/QC/100_SS_Classical_Information.md

 $$ \begin{pmatrix} 3/4 & 1 \\ 1/4 & 0 \end{pmatrix} $$

 > **Note: Stochastic Matrix**\
-Similar rules as we discussed in the probabilistic vector applies to probabilistic operations also.
+The similar rules that we discussed for the probabilistic vector will also apply for the probabilistic operationss.
 > * The sum of values in each column of the matrix should add up to 1.
 > * Each entry of the matrix should be non-negative real numbers.
 >
 >`Stochastic matrix`: This probability matrix that obeys the above mentioned rules is called stochastic matrix.
-These matrices will always map the probability vector to another probability vector as an output.
+These matrices will always represent a operation that maps the input probability vector to another probability vector as an output.

+### is there some relationship between deterministic and probabilistic operations?

-Another way of thinking about these probability matris is such that they are multiple determinist matrix operation each appliede with some probability.
+Another way of thinking about these probability matris is such that they are multiple deterministic matrix operations each applied with some probability.
 So we can always represent the probabilist operation as a linear combination of deterministic operation with some probability associated with each deterministic operation.
 For example the previous probabilistic operation can be written as linear combination of following deterministic operations.

 $$
 \begin{pmatrix} 3/4 & 1 \\ 1/4 & 0 \end{pmatrix} =